Home / Products / Thin Film Coatings / Front Surface Mirrors / FAQ / Enhanced Aluminium SEA-VIS + SEA-NIR Front Surface Mirrors

 Go to the data sheet of our Enhanced Aluminum Mirrors

-What advantage do the dielectric overcoatings offer?
+What advantages do dielectric overcoatings offer?

-Are there any standard dimensions?
+Are there standard dimensions?

 Do the mirrors cause ghost images in the optical path?